amykarnaze/slapjack/README.md

 ## Project Description ##

 Let's play slapjack!
 Two users can hit keys to slap and play the game.
+Functionality includes key down events, that either deal a card from a players hand or slaps a card.
+If a card is slapped, the data model determines the outcome of the slap.
+This includes proper slap conditions, winning conditions, wrong slap conditions, and even which player is able to continue playing into the central pile.
+If a player wins a game, their score persists.
 This was a 5-day solo project.

 ## Learning Goals ##